 The good news is that enhanced capital allowances only become necessary in circumstances where any business investment exceeds the annual investment allowance (AIA).

-This means that your business will still benefit from the AIA on any expenditure on plant and machinery up to a specified annual amount each year, whether this be on energy or water efficient technologies and products or otherwise.
+This means that your business will still benefit from the AIA on any expenditure on plant and machinery up to a specified annual amount each year.

 It is only where businesses spend more than the annual limit that you will need to seek additional relief under the capital allowances and enhanced capital allowances regime.

 The annual investment allowance is set at £1 million.